 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Tokina Firin 20mm F2 FE MF is the longer of the two lenses at 69mm.
 The Sony FE 35mm F2.8 ZA CZ with a length of 37mm, is 32mm shorter.
 On the other hand, there is no difference between the max diameters of these lenses, both coming at 62mm.

-The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Sony FE 35mm F2.8 ZA CZ weighs 120g, 75% (370g) lighter than the Tokina Firin 20mm F2 FE MF's weight of 490g.

 Lens Mounts